JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 ### Batch

-This approach also inserts data using a single row INSERT statement, but it commits the transaction after the whole batch (array of records) is inserted.
+This approach also inserts data using a single row INSERT statement, but it commits the transaction after all records returned by the generator (i.e., batch) are inserted.
 Compared to the previous option, this method significantly reduces the frequency of COMMITs.

 ```
 start_ts = datetime.datetime.today()